echiperdev/landing-page/README.md

 # landing-page
-This project is part of the Foundations course of 'The Odin Project'
+This project is part of the Foundations course of 'The Odin Project'.